 You connect the other end of the PoE-ready network cable mentioned above to this device, and it'll get both power and data signals.

-But sometimes, though rare, we do have both PSE and PD in a single hardware unit, for PoE Forwarding.
+There is also hardware that works both as a PSE and a PD, for PoE Forwarding.
 An example is when a PoE camera has a second PoE-ready network port to power another PoE camera in a daisy-chain setup.

 Power over Ethernet standards: Range and wattage